0x80/isolate-package/README.md

 information, [read
 this](https://firebase.google.com/docs/functions/beta/organize-functions).

+Make sure your Firebase package adheres to the things mentioned in [prerequisites](#prerequisites) and its manifest file contains the field `"main"`, or `"module"` if you set `"type": "module"`, so Firebase knows the entry point to your source code.

 ### Deploying to Firebase from the root

 If, for some reason, you choose to keep the `firebase.json` file in the root of